LuciusBest/paulpaturel.com/README.md

 Displays scroll-sensitive project descriptions that reveal or hide non-highlighted words on click.

 ## Overview
 The script observes `.project_container` elements and shows the paragraph for the most visible project in a fixed overlay.
-Each paragraph loads from `js/projectTexts.json` and has 3–7 randomly highlighted words.
+Each paragraph loads from `js/projectTexts.json`, which provides the paragraph text and a list of zero-based word indices to highlight.

 ## How it works
 - paragraphs loaded via `fetch` at startup